Starttoaster/trivy-operator-explorer/README.md

 ## TODO

-- Graphical elements for setting filters, currently they're just URL query parameters.
 - Add Role/ClusterRole vulnerabilities to the dashboard.
 - Add exposed secrets scan results to dashboard.
-- Support different vulnerability IDs - currently GHSA vulnerabilities link to NIST just like normal CVEs, where NIST 404s.
-- Add ability to connect to cluster to check for images or roles not scanned yet.
+- Add SBOM reports to dashboard.
+- Add config audit reports to dashboard (reports on potentially insecure resource declarations.)
+- Add cluster compliance reports.
+- Graphical elements for setting filters, currently they're just URL query parameters.
 - Testing.
 Pretty sure by law no new product can have tests.